yunwei-c/yunwei-c.github.io/_pages/projects.md

 </div>
 <div style="margin:8px;float:left;width:75%;text-align:justify;line-height:18px">
 <b>Getting Flexible With Visual Stories</b>
 <small><br>Most visual storytelling models remain limited in terms of the generated stories' fixed length, and the fix-length stories carry limited details and provide ambiguous textual information to the readers.
 Therefore, we propose Stretch-VST to generate prolonged stories by adding appropriate knowledge.
 The framework distills representative terms from a sequence of images and find the appropriate relations between terms on knowledge graph by a scoring function.
-We also design a length-controlled Transformer to generate diverse length stories without deteriorating quality.
-Experiments and human evaluation confirm that the generated prolonged stories stories can provide better focus and detail compared to the state of the art.
+We also design a length-controlled Transformer to generate diverse length stories with better focus and detail compared to the state of the art.
 <br>
 <a href="https://youtu.be/-uF8IV6T1NU">[Video]</a>, <a href="https://doraemon.iis.sinica.edu.tw/acldemo/index.html">[Demo]</a>, [Paper to appear] (ACL-IJCNLP'21 Demo)</small>
 </div>